Build This Now

 Claude Code Context Buffer

-The autocompact buffer shrank from 45K to 33K tokens in early 2026.
-Here's what changed and how to work around it.
+Claude Code's autocompact buffer dropped from 45K to 33K tokens in early 2026.
+Why it reserves space, when compaction fires, and the env var to tune it.

 You hit 167K tokens.
 Claude compacts.
 Context slips away.
 Every.
 Single.
 Time.